FedML-AI/doc.fedml.ai/docs/open-source/installation/docker.md

 **(3) Run examples**

 Now, you should now be inside the container.
 First, you need to log into the MLOps platform.
-The `USERID` placeholder used below refers to your user id in the TensorOpera AI platform:
+The `USERID` placeholder used below refers to your user id in the ChainOpera AI platform:

 ```
 root@142ffce4cdf8:/#
 root@142ffce4cdf8:/# fedml login <USERID>
 ```

 Afterwards, enter the `$WORKSPACE` directory which is the `$DOCKER_WORKSPACE` defined earlier when initializing the container and run your own examples:

 ```
 root@142ffce4cdf8:/#
 root@142ffce4cdf8:/# cd $WORKSPACE